irene-fabbri/exercise-tracker/README.md

 # 🏋️ Exercise Tracker API

 This is a modular, layered REST API for tracking users and their workout exercises.
-It is built with **TypeScript** and **Express**, and follows principles of Clean Architecture and Domain-Driven Design.
+Built with **TypeScript** and **Express**, it follows principles of **Clean Architecture** and **Domain-Driven Design**.
+The project is designed for extensibility, testability, and maintainability, and demonstrates patterns suitable for microservices.

-### Features:
+---

+## ✨ Features

-- **Create Users**: Allows users to create accounts.
+- **Create Users:** Register new users with unique usernames.
-- **Log Exercises**: Users can log exercises with descriptions, durations, and optional dates.
+- **Log Exercises:** Users can log exercises with descriptions, durations, and optional dates.
-- **Get Exercise Logs**: Retrieve a user's exercise log with all entries.
+- **Get Exercise Logs:** Retrieve a user's exercise log with all entries, supporting filters.
+- **Clean/Hexagonal Architecture:** Clear separation between domain, application, and infrastructure layers.
+- **Repository Pattern:** Easily switch between different data sources (SQLite, MongoDB, etc.).
+- **Comprehensive Testing:** Includes unit and integration tests with Jest and Supertest.
+- **Error Handling:** Consistent, JSON-formatted error responses.

 ---